yuchestart/Dejavu/MONSTERNOTES.md

 Type: Mesh
 Mesh: assets/mesh/shallnotpass.json
 Asset Name: shallnotpass
-Visual Description: A security guard of unknown affiliation, armed with a rifle, dressed in tactical gear similar to a US soldier but colors are mainly blueish-grey, has missing eyes that are bleeding, and sharp, pointed teeth.
+Visual Description: A security guard of unknown affiliation, armed with a rifle, dressed in tactical gear similar to a US soldier but colors are mainly blueish-grey, has missing eyes that are bleeding, and sharp, pointed teeth, male face, caucasian.
 Jumpscare Audio: 3 gunshots, separated exactly 0.1 seconds after eachother.
 After the first gunshot, a high pitched ringing noise.
 Jumpscare Visual: The guard shoots you and stares at you, his eyes glowing with red light.
 After every gunshot, the camera shakes.
 After about 3 seconds, the camera falls flat to the floor.
 Description:

 On occasional points throughout the level, the shall not pass spawns on the entrance of a segment.
-If the player enters an unobstructed distance of 10 units, then a sound plays positioned at the guard: "donotpass.mp3"(A guard hoarsely barking: "You shall not pass");
+If the player enters an unobstructed distance of 10 units, then a sound plays positioned at the guard: "donotpass.mp3"(A guard hoarsely barking: "Do not pass.");
 If the player enters an unobstructed distance of 3 units, then the jumpscare is triggered before the player dies.
+Shall not pass despawns after 3 minutes of inactivity.

-# Stair Chaser
+# Stair Chaser/Get outta my property(stairchaser)
 COMPLETION:
 [ ] Mechanics
 [ ] Visuals